About Me

 My Approach

-This process is highly attuned to each person’s goals.
 I work with children, teens, and adults.
 I partner with parents, schools, and healthcare teams to ensure that therapy is coordinated, personalized, and supportive.
 My approach is trauma-informed, person-centered, and strengths-based, ensuring that music and verbal therapies are used safely, ethically, and purposefully to foster growth, resilience, and well-being.
+This process is highly attuned to each person’s skills, goals, and desires.

-In addition, my training in counselling allows me to integrate verbal approaches, including Cognitive Behavioural Therapy (CBT) and Emotion-Focused Therapy (EFT), creating a flexible, combined process that enhances insight, coping, and emotional processing.
+In addition, my training in counselling allows me to integrate verbal approaches, including Dialectical-Behavioural Therapy (CBT) and Emotion-Focused Therapy (EFT), creating a flexible, combined process that enhances insight, coping, and emotional processing.

 Education & Experience

-Master of Arts in Creative Arts Therapies (Music Therapy), Concordia University
+Master of Arts in Creative Arts Therapies, Concordia University

 Bachelor of Music Therapy, Capilano University